Germany signals belt-tightening but no tax rises in budget compromise

 The brake, introduced after the global financial crisis of 2008/09, was first suspended in 2020 to help the government support companies and health systems during the COVID-19 economic fallout.

-Lindner had been reluctant to suspend the debt brake mechanism as his party strongly advocates fiscal discipline but relented as the budget turmoil put more strain on Scholz's fractious three-way coalition.
+Lindner had been reluctant to suspend the mechanism as his party strongly advocates fiscal discipline but relented as the budget turmoil put more strain on Scholz's fractious three-way coalition.

 HANDS TIED IN A BOXING MATCH